atreyarawat123/InflationVisualizations/README.md

 Using the consumer price index for all urban consumers, I explored all CPI categories instead of just working with a CPI value because there are several factors that go into changing inflation.
 The ultimate goal for this is to use inflation to predict stock prices for different companies.

+We also used the personal consumption expenditures data to make visualizations on how it changed from 1980 to 2020.
+We did both annual data and monthly data to amke these visualizations.

 For this project, I depended on pandas...